Pasir Gudang methane poisoning: Over 1,900 people affected; no state of emergency for now

 Authorities believe the poisoning was caused by toxic waste that had been illegally dumped into a river.

-The issue was debated in parliament on Thursday, where Pasir Gudang Member of Parliament Hassan Abdul Karim urged the federal government to declare in emergency in the town in Johor Bahru.
+The issue was debated in parliament on Thursday, where Pasir Gudang Member of Parliament Hassan Abdul Karim urged the federal government to declare an emergency in the town in Johor Bahru.

 However, Deputy Prime Minister Wan Azizah Wan Ismail said the government is evaluating the seriousness of the pollution before deciding on whether to declare a state of emergency.